armannphd/leaflet-challenge/README.md

 There are three main files wihtin this repository.
 A CSS and JS located within the static folder and also the index.html.

 All codes were based on exercises done in the bootcamp except for the legend.
-Extensive "googling" on various websites eventually resulted in that code.
+Extensive "googling" and youtube videos eventually resulted in that code.

-The .env made to include the ACCESS_TOKEN was learned through viewing of youtube videos.
+The earthquake markers are now an overlay layer marked as "Earthquakes" in order for better viewing

 Below is a snapshot of an expected output of the map.